Public relations is designed to promote goodwill in the community and present a favourable image of Guiding.

 - for Australian contingents travelling overseas.

-Permission to use the Girl Guide Australia logo without the State identity must be obtained from the senior manager of Girl Guides Australia.
+Permission to use the Girl Guide Australia logo without the State identity must be obtained from Girl Guides Australia.

 Individuals, Units, Districts, Divisions, Regions, States, State contingents and other groups belonging to a State Girl Guide Organisation may use the Girl Guides Australia logo with their State identity.